What Are Constructors In Python?

-Follow this article to know more on working of constructors in Python.
+Follow this article to learn more about the working of constructors in Python.

 See Also: What Are The Key Features Of Python